 Skin tests Tests may be done to check how well the immune system is functioning.
 A substance that contains an antigen (which normally triggers an immune reaction) is injected under the skin.
 If a reaction occurs within a certain amount of time, the immune system is functioning normally.
 A delayed reaction or no reaction indicates a problem with the immune system, which may be due to undernutrition.

 If doctors suspect a vitamin or mineral deficiency, blood tests to measure levels of those nutrients are usually done.

 If doctors suspect the cause is another disorder, other tests may be done to help identify the cause.
 For example, if people have diarrhea that is severe or persists despite treatment, doctors may check a sample of stool for microorganisms that can cause infection.
 Tests, such as urine tests and chest x-rays, may be done to look for infections.

-For most people, treatment involves gradually increasing the number of calories consumed.
+For most people, treatment of undernutrition involves gradually increasing the number of calories consumed.
 Eating several small, nutritious meals each day is the best way.
 For example, people who have been starving are first fed small amounts of food often (6 to 12 times a day).
 Then, the amount of food is gradually increased.
 If children have diarrhea, feedings may be delayed for a day or two so that the diarrhea does not become worse.
 During this interval, they are given fluids.

 People who have difficulty digesting solid food may need liquid supplements or a liquid diet.
-Often, lactose-free supplements (such as yogurt-based supplements) are used because many people have trouble digesting lactose (a sugar in milk products), and undernutrition can make the problem worse.
+Often, lactose-free or reduced lactose supplements (such as yogurt-based supplements) are used because many people have trouble digesting lactose (a sugar in milk products), and undernutrition can make the problem worse.
 If such people consume foods that contain lactose, diarrhea usually results.

 Multivitamin supplements are also given to make sure people are getting all the nutrients they need.